Alan Berkman: HIV/AIDS advocacy and research

 After his release on parole in 1992, Berkman worked as a doctor at a South Bronx clinic for parolees who use drugs.
 In 1995, Berkman returned to Columbia University as a postdoctoral research fellow and treated homeless men living with HIV/AIDS and mental illness.
 That year he published a paper criticizing the prison health care system.

 In the late 1990s, Berkman did HIV/AIDS research in South Africa.

 Upon his return to New York, Berkman co-founded Health Global Access Project (Health GAP), in collaboration with ACT UP and other activists.
 Health GAP is an organization dedicated to expanding affordable access to antiretroviral drugs in the poorest parts of the world.
 Through such efforts as lobbying to allow foreign governments to impose compulsory licenses to allow local manufacture of medications without the imposition of U.S. trade tariffs, costs for a regimen of AIDS medications that had cost $15,000 annually in the late 1990s had been cut to $150 per year by the time of his death.

 In 2001, Berkman published a paper advocating that the global efforts to end the HIV/AIDS epidemic should include both treatment and prevention.

 In 2003, Berkman became an assistant professor of clinical epidemiology and sociomedical sciences at the Columbia University Mailman School of Public Health, later becoming vice chair of the Department of Epidemiology.

 Death

 Over the last 20 years of his life, he faced recurring cancer.
 A resident of Manhattan, Berkman died there, aged 63, from lymphoma on June 5, 2009.
 He was survived by his wife, Dr. Barbara Zeller, as well as two daughters and a grandson.
-His papers are archived at Columbia University Irving Medical Center.
+One of his daughters, Harriet Clark, was with Judith Alice Clark, a fellow member of the May 19th Communist Movement.
+At Barbara's suggestion, Judith had asked Berkman to donate his sperm, and he agreed.
+Barbara assisted with the insemination.
+Berkman's papers are archived at Columbia University Irving Medical Center.

 In 2020, Berkman's friend, Susan M. Reverby, published Co-Conspirator for Justice: The Revolutionary Life of Dr. Alan Berkman.